bunyk/gokeybr/README.md

 ## TODO:

-- Reset file offset when file ends, or implement manual resetting
 - add mode to type weakest trigram with "shortest" circle sequence.
 - Write down explanation why mode above will be optimal
 - update timer display even when there are no events